dylanaraps/k/README.txt

     options (via CFLAGS)
     ____________________________________________________________________________

-    -DFREE_ON_EXIT  -  Free memory kept around till process end instead of letting the OS handle it.
-Enable this if debugging memory issues (via valgrind for example) or if using an OS which doesn't free memory on process exit.

     -static         -  Statically build the package manager (recommended).
 This adds 2-3MB to the resulting binary but removes its reliance on overall system health.